jhumphry/gazetteer_etl/README.md

 ## Introduction

 This project aims to simplify the use of gazetteer data files  by making it easy to upload them to a PostgreSQL database.
-These files are mainly provided in simple comma- or pipe-separated-value formats which are supported by many existing tools.
-However this project also takes care of creating an appropriate schema in the database, decompressing the `.zip` files and automatically choosing the correct destination table.
+These files are mainly provided in comma- or pipe-separated-value formats which are supported by many existing tools.
+While this should make it simple to upload the data there are many practical issues with the files such as varying date formats, stray null bytes, inconsistent quoting schemes and confusion over escape characters.
+The code in this project is aware of these problems and chooses the fastest working upload method for each file.
+It also takes care of creating an appropriate schema in the database, decompressing the `.zip` files, automatically choosing the correct destination table and creating suitable indexes if desired.

 A geographical database with worldwide coverage is available from
 <http://www.geonames.org>, and tools exist to work with it.
 However it does